Bogo56/AdCapture_bot/README.md

 So basically Facebook has a section - (https://www.facebook.com/ads/library) - where anyone can see if a certain page currently has active ads and what they are.
 You can also filter your search by category, keywords, countries etc. A lot of times we needed to manually visit the page, make multiple screenshots for different competitors that a client has and then collect all those screenshots and send them on email to the client.
 Sometimes this was done a couple of times a week - loosing about 2-3 hours of productive time per person per month.

 ### And the Solution
 I wanted to create a solution that would be usefull to all my teammates and not just myself.
 That's why a simple script was not enough.
 So i had to create an app that could be used by anyone and mainly non-coders.
 This is how I came up with this project.
+It basically visits every competitor, scrolls trough all the ads, makes a screenshot, generates a PDF from all screenshots in the end and sends it on email.

-## How To Use!
+## How To Use
 1. **Insert the Id's of the pages you would like to take screenshots of into the Database.**
        ![](gifs/Insert_page.gif)